• Features

 Not every reminder email goes to a client.
 Sometimes, you send a reminder email to a colleague to request project updates or follow-up actions.

 I hope you are doing well.
-Just a quick reminder concerning the project updates for [project details], as we discussed in our last meeting.
+Just a quick reminder concerning the project updates for [new product launch landing page details], as we discussed in our last meeting.

 Please send them at your earliest convenience.